Welcome to today's edition of the Rush 24-7 podcast.

 Mike, thank you for calling in.

-It's Buck on the Rush Show.
+It's Buck on The Rush Show.

 Hey, Buck, thanks for taking my call.

-But in my opinion, um if our candidates cruise, I think the Trumpsters will come on board because the Trumpsters right now, they're Trumpsters.
+But in my opinion, if our candidates cruise, I think the Trumpsters will come on board because the Trumpsters right now, they're Trumpsters.

-They don't care about issues, they just care that it's Donald Trump.
+They just care that it's Donald Trump.

 But once they're forced to pay attention to what Ted Cruz believes and thinks, I think they'll jump on board.

-But on the other hand, the cruisers, we know what Trump is.
+But on the other hand, the Cruisers, we know what Trump is.

 You know, I'm obviously a cruiser.

-I've come out and said that my my preferred candidate is is Ted Cruz, but I'm I am never Hillary, I am not never Trump.
+Just so I'm clear with everybody listening who may not know, I've come out and said that my preferred candidate is Ted Cruz, but I am never Hillary.

-I wonder, though, my friend uh Mike down at Pittsburgh, I wonder if uh Trump supporters he's really, I think, poisoning the well with all this talk about the stolen delegates and uh the the there's a lot of of nastiness that's the kind of thing that I mean I think I have a piece even here that that there are yeah, delegates this is from politico delegates face death threats from Trump supporters.
+I wonder, though, my friend Mike down at Pittsburgh, I wonder if Trump supporters, he's really, I think, poisoning the well with all this talk about the stolen delegates.

 And by the way, I think it goes both ways.